jfinley6/weather-browser/README.md

 •	Sort the favorited cities by temperature.
 •	Search within the favorited cities.
-•	Access a settings page, where you can: o	 Toggle the temperature’s UOM between Fahrenheit and Celsius, o	 Toggle the display’s contrast (Light Mode/Dark Mode)
+•	Access a settings page, where you can:
+•	 Toggle the temperature’s UOM between Fahrenheit and Celsius,
+•	 Toggle the display’s contrast (Light Mode/Dark Mode)